Tomci0/Tomci0/README.md

 </div>

-### <div align="center">I'm Tomci0, freelance developer 👨‍💻 I've been learning programming since 2019 🚀</div>
+### <div align="center">Hi, I'm Tomci0.
+I'm junior developer 👨‍💻 I've been learning programming since 2019 🚀</div>

-- 👾 I'm currently working on the FiveM VirtualLife (https://virtuallife.pl).
+- 👾 I'm currently working on personal projects.

-- 🌱 I’m currently learning JS and frameworks for JS
+- 🌱 I’m using NodeJS, Typescript and ExpressJS.

 - ❓ If you have questions, write them to me!

-- ⚡ Fun fact: A programming language is basically a language that allows a human being to communicate with a computer.

 <br/>